How To Break A Promise The Right Way

 When you make promise-breaking a very rare event, chances are that others will give you a little grace when you do need to break a promise you’ve made.
 When you do break a promise, doing it in the honorable ways listed here will also help others to see that you accept responsibility.
 Breaking a promise, in the right way, may even enhance trust and build your relationships.

 This blog post was originally published on March 6, 2013 and was selected for the CONNECT!
 Community’s series on trust.
 As a leader, it’s absolutely essential for you to be trustworthy and to trust others.
 Learn more about the 12 Dimensions of Trust and how you can CONNECT2Lead.
-And be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach.
+And Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.

 Editor's Note: This post was originally published January 2014 and has been recently updated.